coursier/setup-action/README.md

 - `jvm` (optional): JVM to install
   - one of the options from `cs java --available`.
   - if left empty either the existing JVM will be used or Coursier will install its default JVM.

+- `jvm-index` (optional): The JVM index source
+  - arbitrary URL containing the JVM index source like in `cs java --available --jvm-index https://url/of/your/index.json`.
+  - if left empty the coursier index will be used as default JVM index source

 - `apps` (optional): Scala apps to install (`sbtn` by default)
   - space separated list of app names (from the [main channel](https://github.com/coursier/apps))